- Search The Registry

 *Addie Waites Hunton was born on this date in 1866.
 She was a Black suffragist, race and gender activist, writer, political organizer, and educator.

-Addie D. Waites was born in Norfolk, Virginia to Jesse and Adeline Waites.
-Her mother died when she was very young, and young Addie then moved to Boston to be raised by her maternal aunt.
+Addie D. Waites was born to Jesse and Adeline Waites in Norfolk, Virginia.
+Her mother died when she was very young, and Addie then moved to Boston to be raised by her maternal aunt.
 In Boston, Waites attended the Boston Latin School and graduated with a high school diploma.
 After high school, she attended Spencerian College of Commerce and became their first Black woman graduate in 1889.
-After graduation, Waites moved to Normal, Alabama, to teach at the State Normal and Agricultural College, which is now known as the Alabama Agricultural and Mechanical University.
+After graduation, Waites moved to Normal, Alabama, to teach at the State Normal and Agricultural College, now known as the Alabama Agricultural and Mechanical University.

-In July 1893, she married William Alphaeus Hunton, who was working in Norfolk, Virginia to establish YMCA for Negro youth.
+In July 1893, she married William Alphaeus Hunton, who worked in Norfolk, Virginia, to establish YMCA for Negro youth.
 Hunton worked closely with her husband as his secretary.
-In 1899, the couple moved to Atlanta, Georgia, where Hunton gave birth to four children, of which only two survived infancy, including Eunice Hunton and William A. Hunton Jr. After seven years in Atlanta, the couple moved to Brooklyn, New York due to the Atlanta riot of 1906, as they feared for their safety.
-After moving to New York, Hunton was recognized by the National Board of the YWCA in 1907 and appointed as secretary.
+In 1899, the couple moved to Atlanta, Georgia, where Hunton gave birth to four children, of which only two survived infancy, including Eunice Hunton and William A. Hunton Jr. After seven years in Atlanta, the couple moved to Brooklyn, New York, due to the Atlanta riot of 1906, as they feared for their safety.
+After moving to New York, Hunton was recognized by the National Board of the YWCA in 1907 and appointed secretary.
 She was responsible for organizing projects among Black students.
-Additionally, she traveled through the South and Midwest to conduct a survey for the YWCA.
+Additionally, she traveled through the South and Midwest to survey the YWCA.

 Hunton is well known for her social welfare efforts among the Black community.
-Furthermore, she recruited a number of other Black women to work for the YWCA, such as Eva del Vakia Bowles and Elizabeth Ross Haynes.
+Furthermore, she recruited several other Black women to work for the YWCA, such as Eva del Vakia Bowles and Elizabeth Ross Haynes.
 From 1909 to 1910, Hunton moved with her children to Europe.
-Her husband was suffering from health issues and remained at home in the U.S. While in Europe, Hunton lived in Switzerland and then moved to Strasbourg, Germany, where she studied part-time at Kaiser Wilhelm University.
+Her husband suffered from health issues and remained home in the U.S. While in Europe, Hunton lived in Switzerland and then moved to Strasbourg, Germany, where she studied part-time at Kaiser Wilhelm University.